This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Alternatively, it will also be visible in Launchpad.
 To find the app using Launchpad, start by opening the Launchpad app in the Dock.
 In Launchpad, search for the app, then click on the icon to open it.

-How to Download Apps from Outside The App Store on MacBook Pro
+How to Download and Install Apps from Outside The App Store on MacBook Pro

 Although the App Store on your Mac hosts a massive selection of apps, not all developers offer their apps there.